 The Securities and Exchange Commission (“SEC”) recently created the Office of the Investor Advocate “to ensure that the concerns of investors are appropriately considered as decisions are being made and policies are being adopted at the Commission, at self-regulatory organizations, and in Congress.”
 This week, Rick A. Fleming (“Fleming”), Investor Advocate of the Office of the Investor Advocate (the “Office”), spoke at the 38th Annual Southwest Securities Conference in Dallas, Texas regarding his plans to implement the Office’s initiatives.

 In his speech, Fleming described his recent recommendation to Congress to increase resources for exam coverage.
 In 2013, the SEC only examined approximately 9% of registered investment advisers.
 Fleming sees this lack of exam coverage as a “substantial risk to investors.”
 Fleming hopes to increase funding for hiring examiners to administer exams by requesting appropriations from Congress.
 He also is seeking authorization from Congress for the SEC to collect an annual user fee from registered investment advisers to help pay for resources needed to conduct examinations.

 There was no mention of what the amount of the fee might be or how it would be determined.
-CCLS will continue to report as additional information becomes available.
+Core Compliance will continue to report as additional information becomes available.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.